lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Regardless of the number of master phase actions you normally have, you cannot play a second out-of-turn master card before your next master phase.
 You cannot play an out-of-turn master card on your own turn.

+##### Other master cards

+Any master cards not explained here have their effects described on them.

 #### Minion Cards